nonsignificantp/visualization-bike-sharing/README.md

 ### Summary

 An animation powered by P5js that ilustrates flows between docking stations on an average weekday in *EcoBici*, Buenos Aires own bikesharing system.
+A video of the end product can be seen [on youtube](https://www.youtube.com/watch?v=6OvpU7OM58A).

 ![img](assets/readme-banner.png)